pangeo-forge/roadmap/README.md

 We hope that eventually there will be one or more Pangeo Forge bakeries for all major cloud providers.

 There are a number of execution environments in development at time of writing.
-Reach out to the current pangeo forge development team in pangeo forge coordination calls for the latest details.
+Reach out to the current Pangeo Forge development team (via community meetings, see the Governance section) for the latest details.

 - A pyspark runner: https://github.com/moradology/beam-pyspark-runner) with AWS EMR deployment in-progress.
 - A flink runner: https://github.com/NASA-IMPACT/veda-pforge-job-runner